Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Debiased IPW: multiple sample splitting

 Steps 1 and 2 of Algorithm~\ref{alg:dipw} produce estimates of the propensity score and $\mbb\mu_{\ora}$ \eqref{eq:mu_ora}, though as indicated in Theorems~\ref{thm:dipw} and \ref{thm:split}, the latter estimate can be poor without affecting convergence properties of the final estimator for the average treatment effect.
+Any regression methods of choice can be used at this stage; in our numerical experiments we looked at using Lasso \citep{tibshirani1996regression} regression for 2a and random Forest \citep{breiman2001random} in conjunction with approach 2b.

 Unlike the basic DIPW method presented in Section~\ref{sec:basic}, these are not constructed on auxiliary datasets but instead are computed using all available data.
 Whilst this introduces some dependence that makes theoretical analysis more problematic, our experience is that the empirical performance is improved.

 Step 3 however does attempt to mimic the use of auxiliary datasets through sample splitting.
 This ensures that the conditional independence $\hat{\mbb\mu}_k \independent (T_i)_{i \in I_k} \mid (X_i)_{i \in I_k}$ guaranteeing unbiasedness given oracle propensity scores (see Section~\ref{sec:contrib}), holds at least approximately.
 The subsets $I_1, I_3, \ldots, I_{2B-1}, I_{2B}$ may be chosen uniformly at random, or in a deterministic fashion, for example according to the rows of Hadamard matrices, to keep them well-separated.